gcharang/KomodoPlatform-wiki/Installing-Komodo-Platform.md

 ./install
 ```

 From the same dir in terminal type the following commands to copy the `passphrase` file to `~/SuperNET/iguana/dexscripts` dir and add a strong 24 words seed passphrase in between `""`.
 Save your passphrase properly without changing any word or space.
-Same passphrase will always show you the same smartaddress.
+Same seed **passphrase** will always show you the same **smartaddress**.

 ```shell
 cp passphrase ../dexscripts/passphrase